ansible-collections/ibm_zos_sysauto/docs/source/index.rst

 =================================================
 IBM Z System Automation collection
 =================================================
 The **IBM Z System Automation collection**, also represented as **ibm_zos_sysauto** in this document, is  part of the broader initiative to bring Ansible Automation to IBM Z® through the offering **Red Hat® Ansible Certified Content for IBM Z®**.

-The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting `dynamic resources`_ from a template defined in the current active policy of an IBM Z System Automation environment.
+The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting `dynamic resources`_ from a template defined in the current active policy of an `IBM Z System Automation`_ environment.
-It interacts with IBM Z System Automation with help of its Operations REST API.
+It interacts with IBM Z System Automation with help of its `Operations REST server component`_.

 Red Hat Ansible Certified Content for IBM Z
 ===========================================